FDA Strengthens Guidance on Quality Agreements with CMOs

 Three years after issuing proposed guidance that laid out the FDA’s expectations for quality agreements with contract manufacturers, the agency has firmed up and expanded what drug companies must do to ensure that their agreements with CMOS are clear and enforceable.

-In a final guidance issued yesterday, the FDA expanded the elements that should be included in most quality agreements.
+In a final guidance issued, the FDA expanded the elements that should be included in most quality agreements.
 Specifically, the FDA says these agreements should include:

 - The purpose/scope, which would explain the contract manufacturing services to be provided;